matseee/klipper-cfg/README.md

 # klipper-cfg
+my configuration which does an auto sync.

-to activate auto sync to git, these steps has to be done:
+To activate auto sync to git, these steps has to be done:
 1. push ssh-pub key to remote
 2. setup the following cronjob via `crontab -e`:
     ```